Fire at Coptic church in Cairo kills 41 and injures 14

 "I am closely following the developments of the tragic accident," el-Sissi wrote on Facebook.
 "I directed all concerned state agencies and institutions to take all necessary measures, and immediately to deal with this accident and its effects."

+The ministry, which oversees police and firefighters, blamed an electrical short-circuit for the fire, which produced huge amounts of smoke.

+The country's chief prosecutor, Hamada el-Sawy, ordered an investigation and a team of prosecutors were dispatched to the church.

-Egypt's Christians account for some 10% of the nation's 90 million people and have long complained of discrimination by the nation's Muslim majority.
+Egypt's Christians account for some 10% of the nation's more than 103 million people and have long complained of discrimination by the nation's Muslim majority.

+Sunday's blaze was one of the worst fire tragedies in recent years in Egypt, where safety standards and fire regulations are poorly enforced.
+In March last year, a fire at a garment factory near Cairo killed at least 20 people and injured 24 more.

 for more features.